Countries using DAB/DMB: Norway

 After 2017, local stations, except for stations in major cities, had the option to continue FM broadcasting.
 The report leaves it to the broadcasters to choose between DAB or DAB+ transmissions.
 By 2017, all DAB broadcasting in Norway is in DAB+ format.

 The transition proceeded as planned in 2017, with the NRK and national commercial broadcasters moving entirely to 2 national multiplexes.
-Regional multiplexes for smaller stations began to be set up around the same time and into the early 2020's.
-Anti-DAB protest movements among very small local stations in interior areas, including Innlandet County, lasted into the 2020's until regional multiplexes were expanded in those areas.
+Regional multiplexes for smaller stations began to be set up around the same time and into the early 2020s.
+Anti-DAB protest movements among very small local stations in interior areas, including Innlandet County, lasted into the 2020s until regional multiplexes were expanded in those areas.

 Signal coverage is officially said to cover almost all of mainland Norway, except some remote mountain areas (mostly national parks).

 Svalbard

 Longyearbyen and the wider Isfjorden area (possibly including Barentsburg but unconfirmed) received signals in 2017, with Longyearbyen shutting off civilian FM stations soon after.
 One AM station for NRK P1 remained in Longyearbyen as of November 2023.